 Technology I believe is slowing and surely eating away at the social connection much needed by the human psyche.

-We are a social society that needs social physical interaction.
-Our ever growing and quickly expanding technology is making our social life full on digital and frankly, I think it is boring.
+We are a secular society that needs physical, social interaction.
+Our ever growing and quickly expanding technology is making our social life full-on digital, and frankly, I think it is annoying.

 When I do get out, and about I would really like to have the occasion to say, “Hi sir, how are you today?” or maybe “Good morning ma’am” as I enter the grocery store, but nope all I see is blind stares, or people texting, and many are people watching videos as they walk.
 Unbelievable.